-Audio Monitoring allows you to use headphones to listen to the audio captured by the device running Switcher Studio.
-By default Audio Monitoring is disabled unless you plug in a headset.
-We recommend keeping Audio Monitoring disabled, and only enabling it briefly to check audio levels before your stream.
+Audio Monitoring is a feature within the Switcher Studio app that allows you to use headphones to listen to the audio being recorded.
+Audio Monitoring is disabled by default unless you plug a headset in.
+We recommend keeping the Audio Monitoring feature disabled, and only enabling it briefly to check audio levels before your stream.

 You cannot monitor audio by connecting regular headphones directly into your device's Audio Combo Jack.
-The Audio Monitoring feature requires one of the following:
+Instead, the Audio Monitoring feature requires one of the following devices:

-- Open the Switcher Studio mobile app on your main switcher device.
+Open the Switcher Studio app on your main switcher device.

 Audio Monitoring is possible when using an iRig Pre, as follows:

 Enable Audio Monitoring in the Audio tab as outlined above.

 Connect headphones to your iRig Pre through its headphone port.